Max Planck Institute for Comparative and International Private Law

 Private Law Gazette

-Foundational legal research is varied in nature and embodies real-world issues.
-In the Private Law Gazette, our twice-yearly newsletter, we report on research undertaken at the Institute and present our academic staff along with their current projects.
-In addition, we portray life at the Institute and provide an overview of current publications and events.
+Foundational legal research is varied in nature and touches upon real life.
+The twice yearly Private Law Gazette reports on research topics and presents Institute scholars along with their current projects.
+It portrays life at the Institute and offers an overview of current publications and academic events.

 Ivana Isailović is co-leader of the project “Gender and Private International Law”, initiated by Institute Director Ralf Michaels.
 In her view, the interdisciplinary approach will facilitate the analysis of legal rules and court decisions in a wholly new light.
 What motivates a jurist to turn her focus to gender studies?